icehot87/bankjoy/readme.md

 | ```npm run clean``` | Clean the test reports folder |
 | ```npm run report``` | Generate report if you used the last two methods to run Cypress test |

 2. You can run using the regular way by running the command ```npx cypress open``` which opens the Cypress App and follow the steps in the App.
-Run report command to generate HTML report
+Run report command to generate HTML report.

 3. You could also run the command ```npx cypress run``` which runs all the tests in terminal.
-Run report command to generate HTML report
+Run report command to generate HTML report.

 ## Observations
 1. Found out that ```cy.intercept``` gets bypassed by ```cy.request```, so stubbing and mocking is not possible with API.
 [Cypress Doc](https://docs.cypress.io/api/commands/request#cyrequest-sends-requests-to-actual-endpoints-bypassing-those-defined-using-cyintercept)
 2. I have followed POM by creating API objects and make the necessary calls from Spec files to the objects.
-3. I have created [lists.spec.js](cypress/tests/lists.spec.js) to showcase, on how to handle fixed and dynamic responses using fixture
+3. I have created [lists.spec.js](cypress/tests/lists.spec.js) to showcase, on how to handle fixed and dynamic responses using fixture.
 4. ```cy.request``` by default fails a test if the response is not 2xx or 3xx series, I tried to add ```failOnStatusCode: false``` globally to the cypress config but it seems to not work, so I have added it to API objects.

 ## Improvements